top of page

 7. CBT Island Quest

-Best for: In-person, telehealth with adaptation, groups
+Works with: In-person, telehealth with adaptation, groups

 CBT Island Quest is created from a cognitive behavioral therapy (CBT) perspective, so it covers topics including feelings, thoughts, and behaviors.
 It follows an island theme, with different areas of the board representing skills commonly used in CBT therapy.

-It can be used to teach basic CBT skills, and works even better for groups that already have a basic understanding of CBT.
+It can be used to teach basic CBT skills and works even better for groups that already have a basic understanding of CBT.
 However, if you slow the game down you can use the prompts as a way to teach the skills.

 The CBT board game progresses around the island (game board) with color-coded stepping stones that correspond with prompt cards.
 The cards cover mindfulness and CBT categories.